Runaho/blacked/readme.md

 Blacked is a blacklist aggregation and query service written in Go.
 It fetches, parses, and stores blacklist entries from various providers, allowing users to query entries by URL.
 It provides both a command-line interface (CLI) and a web API for interaction.

+Goal is to be fast and easy to deploy like one executable and embeded db.
+Embeded software is a goal here so CLI & API first development approach would be appreciated.

 ## Features

 *   **Blacklist Aggregation:**  Fetches and processes blacklist entries from multiple providers like OISD, OpenPhish, and URLhaus.